-It’s that time of year again.
-You’re looking through catalogues of cologne and fishing equipment, trying to find the perfect gift for a very special gentleman.
-Father’s Day is a time when we celebrate all the valuable lessons passed down from dear old dad.
+It’s that time of year once more.
+You’re poring over cologne and fishing equipment catalogs, looking for the ideal gift for a very special individual.
+Father’s Day is a day when we remember all of the wonderful lessons we learned from our fathers.

-It’s not just real life fathers who have wisdom to share though.
-The big screen and little screen is full of dads who know a thing or two about life.
-There’s plenty we can take away from these cinematic fathers and apply to our business lives.
-Papa might not preach, but he does have some useful advice to share.
+However, it is not only real-life fathers who have wisdom to impart.
+Dads who know a thing or two about life may be found on both the big and small screens.
+There’s a lot we can learn from these film fathers and apply to our professional life.
+Papa may not preach, but he does have some sound counsel to offer.

 Movie Dads Who Influence HR

 Here are some of the best, most interesting, and most unconventional silver screen fathers and what they can teach us about our HR efforts: